-This integrated Draft Norfolk Harbor General Reevaluation Report and Environmental Assessment (GRR/EA) documents the USACE feasibility study planning process for channel improvements at a subset of the existing Norfolk Harbor and Channels project and documents implementation of the National Environmental Policy Act (NEPA) in the planning process.
+This integrated Norfolk Harbor General Reevaluation Report (GRR) and Environmental Assessment (EA) documents the USACE feasibility study planning process for channel improvements at a subset of the existing Norfolk Harbor and Channels project and documents implementation of the National Environmental Policy Act (NEPA) in the planning process.

 The existing Norfolk Harbor and Channels project consists of a network of Federally-improved channels extending from the Atlantic Ocean, through the Chesapeake Bay, and into the Port of Hampton Roads.
-The project is authorized (WRDA 1986) to a depth of 55 feet; however, since 2007 the project has been constructed and maintained to a controlling depth of 50 feet.
+The project is authorized Section 201 of the Water Resources Development Act (WRDA) of 1986 (Public Law 99-662) to a depth of -55 feet; however, since 2007 the project has been constructed and maintained to a controlling depth of -50 feet.
 Norfolk Harbor is the nation's largest coal export port and is the third largest container port on the U.S. east coast.
 The largest containerships and coal carriers calling on the U.S. east coast call at Norfolk Harbor.
 The fleet of coal ships and containerships regularly calling on Norfolk Harbor and channels includes vessels that are depth constrained at the existing channel depth.

 The originally authorized project is currently undergoing two GRR/EA studies.
 These two studies break the Norfolk Harbor and Channels project into two subproject areas that are referred to as 1) the Norfolk Harbor Navigation Improvements project and 2) the Elizabeth River Southern Branch (ERSB) Navigation Improvements project.
 This GRR/EA and study will be referred to as the Norfolk Harbor GRR/EA.
-The study area will be referred to as the Norfolk Harbor GRR/EA.
+The study area will be referred to as the Norfolk Harbor project.

-The Norfolk Harbor project consists of a network of Federally-improved channels extending from the Atlantic Ocean Channel to Lamberts Point and branches off to include the Newport News channel (Figure 1-1).
+The Norfolk Harbor project consists of a network of Federally-improved channels extending from the Atlantic Ocean Channel (AOC) to Lamberts Point and branches off to include the Newport News channel (Figure 1-1).
 The project includes a system of channels with depths ranging from -55 to -57 feet.
 Since its authorization in 1986, the project has been constructed in separable elements based on the needs of the port community and the financial capability of the non-Federal sponsor.
 The project has not been constructed, nor is it maintained, to its full authorized depth.